dart-backend/angel/README.md

 - Publish      : Yes.
 See all packages with `angel3_` prefix on [pub.dev](https://pub.dev/publishers/dukefirehawk.com/packages).
 - NNDB Support : Yes
 - Status       : Beta
-- Notes        : Basic and ORM templates are working with the key packages migration completed.
+- Notes        : Basic template is working with the key packages migrated.
+ORM and GraphQL templates are in progress.
 Not all packages are fully tested.

 Branch: sdk-2.12.x-nnbd (Active development)
 - Dart version : 2.12.x and above.
 Use sdk: ">=2.12.0 <3.0.0"
 - Publish      : No (For NNBD migration and development use only)
 - NNDB Support : Yes
 - Status       : Beta
-- Notes        : Basic and ORM templates are working with key packages migration.
+- Notes        : Basic and ORM templates are working with key packages migrated.
 Not all packages are fully tested.

 For more details, checkout [Project Status](https://github.com/dukefirehawk/angel/wiki/Project-Status)